Locations:

 How should I take care of myself while living with chronic hepatitis B?

-• Check with your provider before taking any new medicine, including herbal medicines.
-Some herbs may be harmful to your liver, or they may not mix with your other medications.
+• Take care before taking new medicines.
+That includes herbal medicines.
+Some herbs may damage your liver or not mix with your other medications.

 • Protect yourself from other liver infections.
 If you haven’t been vaccinated for hepatitis A, get the vaccine.
 Get tested for hepatitis C and get treatment if you have it.
 Hepatitis C is curable.